Next Article: Bowman’s Clock

 - Differentiation – This means making one’s product unique or special, compared to other competitors or substitute products in the market.

 - Cost Focus – Note: This does not mean a focus on cost.
 It means minimizing costs in a focused market.

 - Differentiation Focus – Note: This does not mean a focus on differentiation.
 It means an orientation toward differentiation from other competitors/products within a focused market.

 Let’s take a deeper look at each of Porter’s Generic Strategies.

 The Cost Leadership Strategy

 Cost leadership means being an industry leader in low-cost production.
-Remember, this does not concern cost for the consumer.
-It concerns cost of production for the business.
+Remember, this does not concern the cost for the consumer.
+It concerns the cost of production for the business.
 The strategic position serves one of two purposes at any stage of execution:

 1. It produces higher profit margins for the business at a given price, or

 2. It allows for an overall lower price to consumers, which can be used to increase market share.